 Don’t forget to have the wine tasting experience when you come to Juliusspital in Wurzburg.

-Juliusspital has been making wines for more than 440 years now; undoubtedly, they’ve reached excellence in winemaking.
+Juliusspital has been making wines for more than 440 years; undoubtedly, they’ve achieved excellence in winemaking.
 The wines they create shall bless your taste buds with Franconian gastronomic goodness nowhere else found in the world.

 The Juliusspital’s headquarters in Wurzburg includes an elegant baroque hospital with a church and a courtyard.